 The Corruption of Kesh

 Kesh’s soul spent thousands of years trapped within the blade.
 The blades power attempted to bind his own soul with itself, causing nothing but agony.
-Alone and in pain, Kesh spent the millenias only able to think about his past; the hatred he had for Larsa, and the anger he had with the gods.
+Alone and in pain, Kesh spent the millennia only thinking about his past, the hatred he had for Larsa and the gods.
 If he were to ever escape this prison, he would destroy everything the gods had ever created.

 The United Rule